-Macquarie Bank and the Macquarie Bank Group may experience write-downs of their funds' management assets, investments, loans and other assets.
+Macquarie Bank and the Macquarie Bank Group may experience impairments in their loans, investments and other assets.

-Macquarie Bank and its controlled entities recorded A\$472 million of credit and other impairment charges for the year ended 31 March 2020, including A\$451 million for net credit impairment charges, and A\$21 million for other impairment charges on interests in associates and joint ventures, intangible assets and other non-financial assets.
+Macquarie Bank and its controlled entities recorded A\$83 million of credit and other impairment charges for the half year ended 30 September 2021, including A\$94 million for net credit impairment charges, and A\$11 million for other impairment reversals on interests in associates and joint ventures, intangible assets and other non-financial assets.
 Further credit and other impairments may be required in future periods if the market value of assets similar to those held were to decline.
+Credit and other impairment charges may also vary following a change to the inputs or forward looking information used in the determination of expected credit losses.
+Please refer to Note 10 of the 2022 unaudited consolidated interim financial statements of Macquarie Bank and its controlled entities incorporated by reference into this Base Prospectus for further information on the determination of expected credit losses.